 What is the Landlord Tenant Act In Ontario?

-The Landlord Tenant Act in Ontario outlines the rental rights that both tenants and landlords have when entering a rental lease agreement.
+The Landlord Tenant Act in Toronto, Ontario outlines the rental rights that both tenants and landlords have when entering a rental lease agreement.
 The Landlord and Tenant Board work to implement the actions of the Residential Tenancies Act as necessary.

 Canadian Landlord and Tenant Act in Ontario: Rights And Responsibilities